Aiven-Open/klaw/coral/README.md

 #### Local development with local API

-Note: This is still a work in progress, but expect for a few inconveniences works already pretty well!
+⚠️ Note: This is still a work in progress, but should already allow Frontend developer to access a full development environment without needing to connect to a remote API.

 #####  What it does
-This will run a proxy server.
-It will serve Coral in vite development mode and Klaw from a local docker container.
-The local Klaw will be used as API for Coral.
-With this, we want to enable contributors to have the better developer experience and confidence without the need to have a deployed Klaw running and use this as remote API.
+This will run a small node proxy server.
+It will serve Coral via vite development server locally and Klaw from a docker container, which will act as the remote API.
+With this, we want to enable contributors to have the better developer experience and confidence without the need to have a deployed instance of Klaw running and use this as remote API.

 ##### When you want to use this
-- You have don't have access to a deployed Klaw or don't want to use that.
+- You have don't have access to a deployed instance of Klaw or don't want to use that.
-- You want to be able to change backend and APIs for Coral and work with them, without them having to be deployed somehwere first.
+- You want a local environment for Klaw while also benefiting from the vite development server (with hot module replacement)

 ##### How to do it